johanbijlsma/forestry-eleventy-blog/src/posts/animation.md

 image: "/images/animation.jpg"

 ---
-# Bring your site to live by adding transitions & animations

 A couple off weeks ago, I organized a session for my colleagues at ShareValue to enlighten them with the ins & outs of transitions and animations.

 ## To get started

 Everyone knows PowerPoint... and everyone knows the difference between a good, professional presentation and one that just does to much (a.k.a.
 Death by Powerpoint).